noahehall/theBookOfNoah/0current/databases/sql.md

 -- drop a unique constraint from a table
 ALTER TABLE Persons DROP INDEX UC_Person

--- drop the existing primary key from table
-ALTER TABLE Persons DROP PRIMARY KEY
+-- drop the existing primary key from table (also for columns) ALTER TABLE Persons DROP PRIMARY KEY

 -- add a foreign key after the table has already been created